-The Backburner Web Monitor provides similar functionality to the Backburner Windows Monitor, and can be launched from any web browser with access to the Backburner network.
-For the user with administrator privileges, the functionality is identical to the Backburner Windows Monitor.
-For non-administrator users, most administration-level functionality is available, but only for jobs they themselves submit.
+The Backburner Web Monitor is a desktop-like application that runs entirely inside a web browser.
+It provides similar functionality to the Windows-based Backburner Windows Monitor, but can be launched from any web browser with access to the Backburner network.
+For the user with administrator privileges, the available functionality is virtually identical to the Backburner Windows Monitor.
+For non-administrator users, most administration-level functionality is available, but only for jobs that they themselves submit.